algogz/questions/q/acloud-saa-test3.md

 ### Question 46:

+You wonder why a SWF workflow you created has not made any progress in the last three weeks.
+What is the most likely explanation for the workflow’s behavior?

 - A. The workflow has exceeded the maximum 90-day lifespan of an SWF workflow.
 - B. SWF does not support tasks located outside of AWS, so you will need to remove those tasks from your on-premise servers.